tholok97/imt3672-lab02/README.md

 I use an external library for fetching and parsing RSS, and as far as I know it supports both atom and rss 2.0 feeds.

+**NOTE**: Invalid URLs are handled very badly in this project.
+Provide valid URLs.

 ### Tested with these rss-feeds:

 * <http://feeds.bbci.co.uk/news/rss.xml?edition=int#>